• Blog

 The Bunkar Sakhis are thoroughly trained on communication, leadership, grassroots weaver mobilization, quality control, and escalation.
 Along with an opportunity to make more money, this program created a ladder on which day-to-day weavers can aspire to climb as they grow more confident and competent.
 To date, there have been more than 12 Bunkar Sakhis who have been certified through this program, with an ever-growing funnel of qualified candidates for years to come.

 Leadership is a calling, a path for progress for both leaders and teams.
-As leaders we should guide our team and this means we are a part of not just the organizational growth but employee growth as well.
-Being approachable contributes to bridging a gap between a leader and their team.
+As leaders, we should guide our team and this means we are a part of not just the organizational growth but employee growth as well.
+Being approachable contributes to bridging the gap between a leader and their team.

 Successful leaders should be ready to engage and involve with anyone and everyone.
 For It is when we rise up from our flaws and learn from our mistakes we become an inspiration to others.